MargaritaAtr/diet-planner/README.md

 ## `Site Goals:`

-This website allows users to plan their meal schedule based on available recipes and submit new recipes to the website for public use.
+The goal of a diet planner website is to provide users with tools and resources to help them plan and manage their dietary habits effectively.

 ## `Visitors Goals:`